matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

   - /tyk-self-managed/tyk-helm-chart-single-dc
 ---

-`tyk-stack` provides the default deployment of Tyk Self Managed on a Kubernetes cluster.
+The `tyk-stack` chart provides the default deployment of Tyk Self Managed on a Kubernetes cluster.
 It will deploy all required Tyk components with the settings provided in the values.yaml file.

 ## What components are deployed with Tyk Stack Chart?